CompileZero/javascript-brush-up/cheatsheets/README.md

 ![While Loops](images/2020-08-12-20-02-25.png)

-> While loops are used when you don't know how many times the loop is supposed
+> While loops are used when you don‘t know how many times the loop is supposed
 > to run!

 ![While Loop Example](images/2020-08-12-22-15-02.png)

-> It's better to use for loops most of the time, as let is block scoped, and
+> It‘s better to use for loops most of the time, as let is block scoped, and
 > using it for several while loops while utilise more memory.

 ### 8.5.
 Break Keyword

 > Break keyword is used to come out of the loop.

 ### 8.6.
-For...of Loop
+For…of Loop

 ![For...of](images/2020-08-12-23-23-02.png)

 ![For...of syntax](images/2020-08-12-23-23-09.png)

 #### 8.6.1.
-For...of Loop for Objects
+For…of Loop for Objects

 ![For ...of Object ](images/2020-08-12-23-34-36.png)
 ![Object For...of](images/2020-08-12-23-32-31.png)

 #### 8.6.2.
-For...in Loop
+For…in Loop

 ![Above Problem Solution](images/2020-08-12-23-35-34.png)

 ![For in Loops](images/2020-08-12-23-36-52.png)

-## Functions
+## 9. Functions

 ![Definition of Function](images/2020-08-13-09-12-22.png)